 “We’re talking about really high fat or high sugar or high calorie items with very little fiber and proteins,” said Marie Bragg, Ph.D., the study’s lead author and an assistant professor at New York University’s School of Medicine.

 That’s dangerous, she says, because these ads are likely to appeal to teenagers who idolize and seek to emulate celebrities in the music industry.

 Meanwhile, the United States’ obesity problem — spurred in part by bad eating habits — extends to teenagers as well as adults.
-As of 2012, about 17 percent of children and adolescents in the Unites States were considered obese, according to the Centers for Disease Control and Prevention (CDC).
+As of 2012, about 17 percent of children and adolescents in the Unites States were considered obese, according to the

 The Pepsi ad has been viewed almost 2.5 million times on YouTube.
 Commenter Navika S. wrote, “So u just have to give hazza a can of Pepsi to be in the band … MUM CAN I HAVE A CAN OF PEPSI FOR MY BIRTHDAY PLS.” (“Hazza” is a nickname for Styles.)